Vintageinfo – Peill + Putzler lamps

 Manufacturer: Peill + Putzler, Düren, Germany.

 Other versions: This Aloys Ferdinand Gangkofner Bologna pendant lamp exists in a few sizes.
-It was also produced in the 60’s by Peill + Putzler.
+This one is model AH 22.
+It was also produced in the 60s and 70s by Peill + Putzler.

 Aloys Ferdinand Gangkofner